armadillica/flamenco/docs/docs/user_manual/installation.md

 All configuration keys should be placed in the `[flamenco-worker]` section of the config file.
 At least take a look at:

-- manager_url: Flamenco Manager URL.
+- `manager_url`: Flamenco Manager URL.
-- task_types: Space-separated list of task types this worker may execute.
+- `task_types`: Space-separated list of task types this worker may execute.
-- task_update_queue_db: filename of the SQLite3 database holding the queue of task updates to be sent to the Master.
+- `task_update_queue_db`: filename of the SQLite3 database, holding the queue of task updates to be sent to the Master.
+If this file does not exist yet, Flamenco Manager will create it.

 Run the Worker with the `flamenco-worker` command.
-The Worker will automatically connect to the Manager and start querying for tasks.
+The Worker will automatically connect to the Manager, negotiate a worker ID and password, and start querying for tasks.
+The worker ID and password will be stored in `$HOME/.flamenco-worker.cfg`